fossasia/meilix/README.md

 - Run the following command for each meta-package you create: `reprepro includedeb trusty ./nameOfYourMeta-package.deb`

 ***Note: Remember to replace nameOfYourMeta-package with the name of the meta-package**

+### Personalizing it
+Updating the OS/metapackage to the latest version
+- For this, we need to update sources.list file to the version we desire.

+Customize the Browser
+- For this, we need to edit chrome.json file found under meilix-default-settings.
+You can chnage homepage URL, default search-engine,etc. If you want to change some setting which is selected by default, then remove the comment and change its value from "1" to "0" or from "false" to "true" or vice-versa, depending upon the requirement.

+Know your OS
+- Metapackage and distro information can be found in dists directory.

 ## Communication
 Chat: [Slack Channel](http://fossasia.slack.com/messages/linux/) | [Get an Invite](http://fossasia-slack.herokuapp.com/)